Fuzzyma/fuzzy-ui/docs/docs.md

 - order: The order of the column.
 This is used to reorder the columns
 - sortable: Makes this column sortable
 - hidden: Hides this column
-- editable: Makes this column editable
+- editable: Makes this column editable.
+Can be a function to decide on per row basis
 - fixed: Makes this column fixed to the left or right
 - width: The width of the column
 - getter-on-edit: Usually, when a getter is used, you will still see the source data when you edit the field.
 This is to make sure that precision in numbers doesnt get lost.
 However, sometimes this is not desired e.g. when using date inputs that take only strings of the form yyyy-mm-dd.
 This prop can be set, to make sure, the getter value is used on edit as well